- National Park Resort KYUKAMURA KISHU-KADA, Building appearance.

-Other types of rooms available (Prices may vary).
+Other types of rooms are also available (Prices may vary).

 Renovated in 2016.
-You can enjoy leisurely activities, such as hiking, camping, playing tennis and swimming.
+You can enjoy leisure activities, such as hiking, camping, playing tennis and swimming.
 You can enjoy panoramic views from the floor to ceiling window at the lobby.

 Travel Blogger's Review

 - He is a travel blogger who is living in Taiwan.
 The blog mainly shares the travel experience of Asian countries.
 The "homemade travel map" is the biggest feature of the blog to attract readers.
 The travel map has been downloaded by more than 300,000 people so far.
 Walking will leave "footprints", because only with your feet can you experience each story and every journey more deeply.